pycroscopy/scalable_analytics/python_analytics_server.md

 ### Mac / Linux:

 #### 1. Moving the keys:
+1. *OPTIONAL but Recommended*: If you are interested in accessing your instance from your personal computer, you are recommended to make a copy of your public and private keys and place the copies someplace on ``ORNLDATA`` (e.g. - My Documents).
+2. Open the ``Terminal`` application and navigate to the directory where you stored your private key.
-1. Rename your private key from the original name (for example - CADESBirthrightKey) via:
+3. Rename your private key from the original name (for example - CADESBirthrightKey) by typing:
 ```bash
 $ mv CADESBirthrightKey id_rsa
 ```
-2. Move the private and public keys to `~/.ssh/`.
+4. Move the private and public keys to `~/.ssh/`.
 For example, if you stored both the private and public keys in Documents.
 ```bash
 $ cd Documents
 $ mv id_rsa ~/.ssh/id_rsa